 Anthony J. Pantuso, III

-The early portion of Attorney Pantuso’s career was spent in general litigation practice.
-However, starting in 2002, he chose to focus his practice exclusively on employee rights litigation.
+Starting in 2002, he chose to focus his practice exclusively on employee rights litigation.
 Since that time, Attorney Pantuso has represented thousands of employees in litigation relating to such matters as wrongful termination, sexual harassment, racial discrimination, age discrimination and unpaid wages and overtime.

-Attorney Pantuso remains an active member of the legal community, and expands his knowledge as a member of organizations such as the American Bar Association, the National Employment Lawyers Association, the Connecticut Bar Association (where he formerly sat on the Executive Committee for the Labor and Employment Law Section), the Connecticut Employment Lawyers Association, and the Milford Bar Association.
+Attorney Pantuso remains an active member of the legal community, and expands his knowledge as a member of organizations such as the American Bar Association, the National Employment Lawyers Association, the Connecticut Bar Association (where he formerly sat on the Executive Committee for the Labor and Employment Law Section), the Connecticut Employment Lawyers Association, and the New Haven Bar Association.
 He has written for The Connecticut Law Tribune, and shares his knowledge of his field through seminars on various issues relating to employee rights.